cheweejia/WeNeedaTeamName-aCtFasteR_SCDFXIBM/README.md

 4. Leave the defaults, and click **Create**
 <img src="https://developer.ibm.com/developer/tutorials/iot-mobile-phone-iot-device-bluemix-apps-trs/images/step005_4.png"></a>
 5. Back on the Toolchain page, click the Eclipse Orion Web IDE icon.
 The IDE opens.
 Here you can change the code of your application.
 6. Select the file **package.json** on the left side.
-In the editor on the right, add a line in the **dependencies** section: “node-red-contrib-scx-ibmiotapp”: “0.x”Edit package.json in the Eclipse Orion IDE
+In the editor on the right, under in the Eclipse Orion IDE, add a line in the **dependencies** section: “node-red-contrib-scx-ibmiotapp”: “0.x”Edit package.json
 <img src="https://developer.ibm.com/developer/tutorials/iot-mobile-phone-iot-device-bluemix-apps-trs/images/step005_6.png"></a>
 7. Select menu File > Save.
 Then click the git icon in the left menu.
 <img src="https://developer.ibm.com/developer/tutorials/iot-mobile-phone-iot-device-bluemix-apps-trs/images/step005_7.png"></a>